gobo-eiffel/gobo/test/gelint/validity/vhpr3/test8/Readme.txt

 TEST RESULTS:
 ----------------------------------------------------------------------
-ISE Eiffel 5.0.016:    FAILED     Does not report VHPR-3, but compiled
+ISE Eiffel 5.0.016:    OK
-                                  program crashes at execution.
-SmallEiffel -0.76:     FAILED     Does not report VHPR-3, but reports
+SmallEiffel -0.76:     FAILED    Does not report VHPR-3, but has detected
-                                  a "Creation call on formal generic
-                                  type" error for intruction '!! item'
-                                  in feature `f' of class BB even though BB is not a generic class.
+                                 a "Cyclic anchored definition".
-Halstenbach 3.2:       FAILED     Compiler crash in Degree 3.
+Halstenbach 3.2:       OK
 gelint:                OK
 ----------------------------------------------------------------------